mxcoppell/usbrelay/README.md

 # license

 The shared library [usb_relay_device.dll] and helper code [UsbRelayDeviceHelper.cs](https://github.com/mxcoppell/usbrelay/blob/master/usbrelay/UsbRelayDeviceHelper.cs) are from project [usb-relay-hid](https://github.com/pavel-a/usb-relay-hid).
-They are dual licensed: GPL + commercial.
+They are dual-licensed: GPL + commercial.

 There are no software packages (SDK) provided by the hardware vendors.